SatrunsDream/poweroutages_analysis/README.md

 **Null Hypothesis:** The distribution of OUTAGE.START is the same when CAUSE.CATEGORY.DETAIL is missing vs not missing.

-**Alternate Hypothesis:** The distribution of OUTAGE.STARTis different when CAUSE.CATEGORY.DETAIL is missing vs not missing.
+**Alternate Hypothesis:** The distribution of OUTAGE.START is different when CAUSE.CATEGORY.DETAIL is missing vs not missing.

 <iframe
   src="assets/dayofweekmissignesscause.html"